-However, it also releases bad smell and may attract natural critters.
+However, it also releases a bad smell and may attract natural critters.

 12. Epsom Salt Fertilizer for Tomatoes

-Epsom salt makes the leaves greener, develop a strong root system, increases plant immunity, and produce more flowers and fruits.
+Epsom salt makes the leaves greener, develops a strong root system, increases plant immunity, and produces more flowers and fruits.
 This is a great organic source of magnesium and sulfur.
 It releases these two helpful minerals once dissolved in water.

 Apply Epsom salt liquid every 2-4 weeks later directly to the ground or as a foliar spray during a growing season.

-Epsom salt is supplementary nutrients for tomatoes.
-So, you must need to apply the basic fertilizer like good quality compost to fulfill the NPK needs of your tomato plants.
+Epsom salt is a supplementary nutrient for tomatoes.
+So, you just need to apply the basic fertilizer like good quality compost to fulfill the NPK needs of your tomato plants.

 13. Crab Shell Fertilizer for Tomatoes

-Crab shell fertilizer composed of the shells of crustaceans, shrimps, crab, and lobster.
+Crab shell fertilizer is composed of the shells of crustaceans, shrimp, crabs, and lobsters.
 It is mostly known as a crab meal.

-Adding these additives in your compost pile can turn it into good quality compost.
+Adding these additives to your compost pile can turn it into good-quality compost.
 Crab shell is a slow-release organic fertilizer.
-So, it doesn’t burn your tomato plants.
+So it doesn’t burn your tomato plants.

-Crab waste contains nitrogen along with calcium, phosphorus, and magnesium.
+Crab waste contains nitrogen, calcium, phosphorus, and magnesium.
 Its NPK ratio is about 4-3-0.
 Besides, it performs better during transplant.

-However, sprinkling crab meal around your tomato plants helps to deter snail, slugs, ants, and grubs from your tomato field.
+However, sprinkling crab meal around your tomato plants helps to deter snails, slugs, ants, and grubs from your tomato field.

-Besides, it feeds the earthworm and helps to prevent tomato root rot, blight, and powdery mildew when adding to the tomato planting hole.
+Besides, it feeds the earthworm and helps to prevent tomato root rot, blight, and powdery mildew when added to the tomato planting hole.

 Never apply too much of it during the growing season.